Diving Into the Many Levels of COPD

 COPD is a serious disease that can affect a person’s life in many ways.
 Since the disease is progressive and there is no cure available, signs and symptoms can impact the overall quality of life.
 If you have trouble breathing or have questions about COPD, discuss your questions or concerns with your doctor or pulmonologist and ask for more information.

 Despite the burden a COPD diagnosis brings, there is hope.
-The Lung Institute specializes in stem cell therapy for COPD patients and patients with chronic lung diseases.
-If you or someone you know has COPD, contact one of our patient coordinators today by calling (800) 729-3065 to learn more about how your quality of life could improve with stem cell therapy.
+The Lung Health Institute specializes in cellular therapy for COPD patients and patients with chronic lung diseases.
+If you or someone you know has COPD, contact one of our patient coordinators today by calling 888-745-6697 to learn more about how your quality of life could improve with cellular therapy.